-An Eastern Kentucky University student from Brazil recently earned first place in a statewide piano competition.
+Another Eastern Kentucky University student from Brazil has earned first place in a statewide piano competition.